 Torrens University supports the needs of all our students to ensure they all have an equal opportunity for success.
 We are committed to creating a culture that both welcomes and embraces diversity (on campus and online).
 This commitment extends to include staff, students and community who are sexually diverse and have diverse gender identities, including, but not limited to Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual.

 Torrens University wants to inspire, ensure and support all staff and students to live their true selves, know they are included and welcomed in the Torrens Community.

-Torrens aims to be a leader in the education sector in promoting inclusivity and diversity while adopting Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Allied plus (LGBTQIA+) best practice.
+Torrens aims to be a leader in the education sector in promoting inclusivity and diversity while adopting Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (LGBTQIA) best practice.
 Torrens believes in cultivating diversity and inclusivity of its students, staff and curriculum.
-Torrens recognises the right of each lesbian, gay, bisexual, transgender and intersex staff and student to live and work freely, without discrimination or fear.
-Torrens wants to celebrate, protect and similarly promote the rights of LGBTQIA+ as other members of the Torrens community.
+Torrens recognises the right of each lesbian, gay, bisexual, transgender, intersex and asexual staff and student to live and work freely, without discrimination or fear.
+Torrens wants to celebrate, protect and similarly promote the rights of LGBTQIA as other members of the Torrens community.